kubedb/docs/docs/guides/druid/concepts/druid.md

 KubeDB allows following fields to set in `spec.serviceTemplates`:
 - `alias` represents the identifier of the service.
 It has the following possible value:
-    - `stats` is used for the exporter service identification.
+    - `stats` for is used for the `exporter` service identification.

+Druid comes with four services for `coordinators`, `overlords`, `routers` and `brokers`.
+There are two options for providing serviceTemplates:
+  - To provide `serviceTemplates` for a specific service, the `serviceTemplates.ports.port` should be equal to the port of that service and `serviceTemplate` will be used for that particular service only.
+  - However, to provide a common `serviceTemplates`, `serviceTemplates.ports.port` should be empty.

 - metadata:
     - labels
     - annotations